cdapio/coopr/docs/docs/source/faq/admin.rst

 Any user password works.
 What are the user passwords for?
 ---------------------------------------------------------

-Currently, Cask Coopr will allow any user to login through the UI.
+Currently, Coopr will allow any user to login through the UI.
 Authentication has not been implemented yet so the usernames and passwords are simply placeholders at this time.
 Authentication will be added in a future release.